relip/python-whois/README.md

 python-whois
 ============

-The whois library, which is developed in Python language, retrieves domain information from the server.
+The whois library, which is developed in Python language, retrieves domain information and ip allocation information (WiP) from the server.

 Quick start
 -----------